 Want to adopt?

 Sharing your home with a four-legged companion can be a rewarding and joyful experience.
 However, adopting a pet is a big decision that must be carefully considered.
-Dogs and cats require an emotional and financial commitment that can last longer than 15 years.
+Dogs and cats require an emotional and financial commitment that can last up to 15-20 years.

 Do you have time for a pet?